 - Brand development and market outreach over greater geography

-Benefits of being a personal trainer and being with a personal trainer as a client are vast and unique in each relationship and it is exciting to be able to discover these new benefits as each day passes.
-Now, let’s take a look at what it takes to lace up the trainers and step into the role of a personal trainer.
+Being a personal trainer and being with a personal trainer as a client are vast and unique in each relationship.
+It is exciting to be able to discover these new benefits as each day passes.
+Now, let’s take a look at what it takes to step into the role of a personal trainer.

 How do you become a Personal Trainer

 There are vast benefits and opportunities available to those who seek the title of Personal Trainer.
-Before one simply goes and starts to motivate and build relationships with clients as a PT, there are four requirements that must be met in the UK to hold the title of Personal Trainer:
+There are four requirements that must be met in the UK to become a Personal Trainer: